Adityaakr/yellow-cli-dapp/GETTING_STARTED.md

 ### Step 4: Place Your First Bid

 In the interactive menu:
-- Select "🎨 Digital Art Auctions"
+- Select "Auction Operations"
-- Choose "💰 Place bid"
+- Choose "Place Bid"
 - Select the auction you want to bid on
-- Enter your bid amount (must be higher than current bid)
+- Enter your bid amount (e.g., 0.75)
-- Confirm your bid

 **What happens:**
 - Authenticates with ClearNode